-DCC is authorized to offer the International Baccalaureate Diploma Programme , a prestigious, worldwide program that offers a rigorous two-year pre-university course of study, leading to examinations, that meets the needs of the highly motivated eleventh and twelfth grade student.
+DCC is authorized to offer the International Baccalaureate Diploma Programme , a prestigious, worldwide program that offers a rigorous two-year pre-university course of study, leading to examinations, that meets the needs of the highly motivated eleventh and twelfth-grade student.

-The IB provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
+The IB provides students with different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
 Students who wish to challenge themselves and to receive an excellent preparation for their college studies should plan their junior and senior schedules to pursue the International Baccalaureate Diploma.

 The DCC Introduction to the IB Diploma Programme presentation will give you information that will assist you in learning more about the program at DCC.
 In addition, the DCC DP information packet will also help answer questions you have about DP at DCC.

 To hear from college freshman about DP, please join us for the Discovery Canyon Campus DP Alumni event on January 4, 2018, at 6:30 p,m in the DCC Theatre.
 You can also view previous sessions at "Back from College and IB was so Worth It".
 It is divided up by the questions that were asked so you don't have to watch the full presentation.